sathiysn/IS7024/README.md

 ## Introduction

-HealthWatch 360 is a mobile application that helps individuals monitor and improve their overall health and wellness.
+HealthWatch 360 is a mobile application designed to help individuals monitor and improve their overall health and wellness.

-By integrating health risk statistics and nutritional data, HealthWatch 360 enables users to:
+By integrating health risk statistics and nutritional data, the app empowers users to make informed lifestyle choices, aiming to prevent common health issues such as heart disease, diabetes, and obesity.

+HealthWatch 360 enables users to:
-* Track lifestle habits
+* Track Lifestyle & Exercise Habits
-* Assess potential health risks
+* Assess Potential Health Risks
-* Receive personalized healthcare recommendations
+* Discover Local Exercise Centers
+* Personalized Health Goals
+* Health Reports

 The app is designed for those looking to take control of their health with data-driven insights, empowering users to make better lifestyle choices and prevent common health issues like heart disease, diabetes, and obesity.